Prevent Missing Receipts in Expensify

 2. The 6 root causes of missed receipts

 Before the fixes, the failure modes.
-Every missing receipt in Expensify comes from one of these six root causes — and each fix below maps directly to one of them.
+Most missed receipt cases in Expensify fit one of these six root causes — and each fix below maps directly to one of them.

 1. You forgot to forward it